beh10000/Liteswap/README.md

 npx hardhat ignition deploy ignition/modules/Liteswap.ts --reset --network sepolia --verify && npx hardhat ignition deploy ignition/modules/TestFactory.ts --network sepolia --verify
 ```
 Note: You will need Sepolia Testnet ETH to deploy the contracts and interact with the dapp.
 Alchemy has a faucet. https://www.alchemy.com/faucets/ethereum-sepolia.
+If you do not have an etherscan api key, remove the --verify flag from the commands and remove the etherscan section from hardhat.config.ts.

 ## Usage